 5pm – Open Evensong at St-Martin-in-the-Fields

-Workshop participants and guests are warmly encouraged to stay for a special evensong at St-Martin-in-the-Fields
+Workshop participants and guests are warmly encouraged to stay for a special evensong at St-Martin-in-the-Fields.
+No booking is required for evensong.

 Wednesday 23rd March 6pm, Brick Lane Mosque